mose/hubot-meetbot/README.md

 The commands are loosely inspired from http://meetbot.debian.net/Manual.html

 Commands prefixed by `.` are here taking in account we use the `.` as hubot prefix, just replace it with your prefix if it is different.
-Uncommented commands are just not yet implemented.

     .meet
         give the name of the ongoing meeting on the given channel